DaHeller/WritingYoutubeComments/README.md

 I had one issue loading the data into pandas; some of the csv rows threw an error when read.
 They seemed to be some sort of header row from a different data file.
 Because it held no data I had no qualms with just deleting the rows out of the CSV file.
 ## EDA
-My EDA was relatively boring, with 0 null values and mostly interested in the text there wasn't a whole lot to pursue.
+My EDA was easy, with 0 null values and being mostly interested in the text there wasn't a large amount of other avenues to pursue.

 There was about 33,000 unique "words" in my entire corpus 50,000 rows.

-I did make a graph of the top 32 words that appeared the most.
+Heres a graph of the 32 words that appeared the most.
 ![alt text](images/barplotwords.png)

 ## Latent Dirichlet Allocation